2012 Michigan Women's Soccer Roster

-During her four-year stint in Ann Arbor, Napoli has guided the U-M goalkeepers to several program records, helping the Michigan defense achieve single-season records in fewest goals allowed (12 - 2013) and shutouts (13 - 2012).
+During her five-year stint in Ann Arbor, Napoli has guided the U-M goalkeepers to several program records, helping the Michigan defense achieve single-season records in fewest goals allowed (12 - 2013) and shutouts (13 - 2012).
 In 2012, Napoli coached Haley Kopmeyer to Big Ten Goalkeeper of the Year honors, the first player in the history of the program to receive such an honor.
 Kopmeyer, a two-time team captain, led Michigan to the NCAA Sweet 16 in 2012 and graduated as the program's career leader in nearly every goalkeeping category, including saves (383), shutouts (27), save percentage (.875), and goals against average (0.96).
 She was drafted in the fourth round of the NWSL Draft (31st overall) by the Seattle Reign, where she served as a back-up goalkeeper.

 Napoli boasts 13 years of assistant coaching experience at the NCAA level and served one season as head coach for the University of Massachusetts.
 A former standout goalkeeper for the Minutewomen, Napoli took over the UMass program from longtime coach Jim Rudy on an interim basis and guided the squad to a 6-11-2 record during the 2009 season.Prior to being named head coach, Napoli had served on the UMass coaching staff as an assistant coach for four years and posted a 34-30-6 record.